The Big Punch (1948 film)

 The Big Punch is an American drama boxing film released in 1948.
 The film was directed by Sherry Shourds, produced by Saul Elkins and stars Gordon MacRae, Lois Maxwell, Wayne Morris, Mary Stuart and Eddie Dunn.
 It is considered to be a film noir and was MacRae's film debut after having signed a five-year contract with Warner Bros.
+Pictures.

 Plot

 New York City boxer Johnny Grant has been ordered by his manager to throw his next match, but Johnny double-crosses him and knocks out his opponent instead.
 To even the score, the manager kills a police officer and frames Johnny for the murder.

 Johnny leaves town and hides out with pastor Chris Thorgenson in a small Pennsylvania town.
 Johnny phones his girlfriend Midge Parker and asks that she hire a private detective to clear his name.
 Chris helps him secure a bank job, but Johnny is blackmailed into robbing the bank.
 Johnny refuses and plots to run away, but Chris stops him.

 A police chief identifies Johnny as the wanted killer.
 Karen Long convinces the chief to let them find the real murderer, and she and Chris travel to New York to help with the search.
 The real killer is revealed, and now that his name has been cleared, Johnny returns to New York.